Skip to main content

 Which company has more employees?

-Agility Robotics has approximately 300 employees, while Waymo has approximately 3500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Agility Robotics has about 300 employees; Waymo has about 3500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Agility Robotics and Waymo competitors?